 At the very least, turtles can nip at your betta’s fins and cause permanent damage.

-Most turtle species are very active and most can get considerably large.
-This is in contrast to betta fish that reach a maximum size of about 3 inches (7.6 cm) and are very relaxed swimmers.
+Most turtle species are very active and can grow to a considerable size.
+This is in contrast to betta fish that reach a maximum size of about 3 inches (7.6 cm).

-If by some chance your betta fish does not get eaten by your turtle, it is very likely that it will stay hidden out of view.
+If by some chance your betta fish does not get eaten by your turtle, it is very likely that he will at least feel intimidated and stressed, and may stay hidden out of sight.

 Don’t be fooled that some water parameters overlap between these two species.